naistangz/Technical_Training/docs/Week2_SQL/sql_day1.md

 - **Entity** - Anything you want to model in a table
 - **DBMS** - A **D**ata **B**ase **M**anagement **S**ystem allows a computer to perform database functions of storing, retrieving, adding, deleting and modifying data.
 Can be termed as *File Manager* that manages data in a database rather than saving it in file systems.
 - **Tuple** - A **row value.**.
 One row in a **table** or produced by a `SELECT` list.
 Represents all info from each field associated with a single record.
+- **Unique Key** - Group of one or more than one fields or columns which uniquely identify database record.
+Like primary key, but can accept one `NULL` value for a table column.
+Cannot contain identical values.
 - **Candidate Key** - Candidates for becoming primary key

 > Example: Stud ID, Roll No, and email are candidate keys which helps us to uniquely identify the student record in the table.